Annie Ware Winsor Allen: Retirement

 In 1945, the Allens' retired to Des Moins, Iowa, where they lived with their daughter Dorothea and her family.
 In 1946, Joseph died and Annie spent her time between Des Moins and Chicago, where her other daughter, Annie Winsor Allen, was principal of the Girls' Latin School.
 In 1954, Annie Ware Winsor Allen moved with her daughter, Annie Winsor Allen, to Nashville, Tennessee after she accepted a position to become Dean of Women at Fisk University.
-She remained there until her death in December of 1955.
+She remained there until her death in December 1955.